docfarzad/Slipnet-Balanced-Client/README.md

 - **Scan is slow**: reduce worker count if your system/network is overloaded, or increase it for faster testing (with caution).

 ## Disclaimer
+- The app does not support encoded connection strings.

-Use only on networks/systems where you have permission.
+- Use only on networks/systems where you have permission.
 You are responsible for compliant and legal usage.